nicklockwood/Expression/README.md

 .postfix(String)
 ```

 These symbols represent operators.
-Currently operators must be a single character, but can be almost any symbol that wouldn't conflict with the possible identifier names.
+Currently operators must be a single character, but can be almost any symbol that wouldn't conflict with the valid identifier names.
 You can overload existing infix operators with a post/prefix variant, or vice-versa.
-Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift), although where possible, Expression will attempt to disambiguate from context as well.
+Disambiguation depends on the white-space surrounding the operator (which is the same approach used by Swift), although Expression will attempt to disambiguate based on the surrounding operator and operands as well.

 Any valid identifier may also be used as a postfix operator, by placing it after an operator or literal value.
 For example, you could define `m` and `cm` as postfix operators when handling distance logic, or `hours`, `minutes` and `seconds` operators for computing times.